kingeryzach2002/DOGL/cleaning-tools/Data-conversion/docs/README.md

 ## Functionality and Features
 **Sankey csv to json converter (Python)** - *sankey_csv_to_json.ipynb*
 - Takes in two columns of categorical data.
-Returns two json files (sankey_nodes and sankey_links) which can be passed to d3.
+Returns two json files (sankey_nodes and sankey_links) which can be passed to d3 or R.
+- Can handle columns with multiple entries in either or both columns.

 ## Data and Required Packages
 **Sankey csv to json:**